 Approach to scoring and ranking

-The analyst applying the ACT methodology assesses the data and gives a score per indicator which is used to calculate the performance element of the ACT score.
-The narrative assessment is then produced according to the narrative score principles by referring to both the information considered for the performance assessment plus other verifiable public data on the company such as annual and sustainability reports and news from reliable sources.
-Finally, the trend score is produced by synthesising the forward-looking aspects of the assessment to consider whether the company’s performance would improve, stay the same or worsen if assessed again in the near future.
+A score is given per indicator which is used to calculate the performance element of the ACT score.
+The narrative assessment is then produced by analysing the company against the four narrative criteria.
+Data from the performance assessment as well as other verifiable public data on the company such as annual and sustainability reports and news from reliable sources is considered.
+Finally, the trend score is produced synthesising the forward-looking aspects of the assessment to consider whether the company’s performance would improve, stay the same or worsen if assessed again in the near future.

-To create the overall Electric Utilities ranking, a weighting is applied to each of the performance, narrative, and trend scores as follows:
+To create the ACT rating score, a weighting was applied to each of the performance, narrative, and trend scores as follows:

 - The performance score has a 1:1 weighting, i.e., a score of 12 is 12;